andreichenchik/AndreiChenchik/cv/cv.md

 Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.

-##### **Experience**
+##### **Experience and achievements**
+* `Apr 2021 - Present` Co-Founder and Backend developer at enableOps: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* Co-Founder and Backend developer at enableOps, `Jan 2021 - Present`: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* `Jan 2021 - Present` Co-Founder and Backend developer at enableOps: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* Product Manager at TruBe, `Jan 2021 - Present`: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* `Mar 2020 - Apr 2021` Product Manager at TruBe: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* Product Manager at ABBYY, `Jan 2021 - Present`: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* `Feb 2019 - Mar 2020` Product Manager at ABBYY: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* Product Manager at Oktos.io, `Jan 2021 - Present`: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* `Apr 2014 - Oct 2018` Product Manager at Oktos.io: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* Lead Frontend Developer at Acronis, `Jan 2021 - Present`: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* `Jul 2008 - Mar 2014` Lead Frontend Developer at Acronis: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.

 ---